 Greenworks manufactures one of the most popular battery-powered lawn mowers on the market today.
 Just because you purchased a good mower doesn’t mean it will be problem free.
 Having a mower that won’t start is a reminder of this fact.

 A Greenworks lawn mower won’t start when it doesn’t have sufficient battery power due to using the wrong size battery, incorrect battery installation, a dead battery or one that will no longer hold a charge.

-Keep reading for additional causes to your starting problem.
+Keep reading for additional causes of your starting problem.
 Always remove the battery before making any repairs to the electrical system.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.